Wednesday, 25 June 2014

-The first problem was easily solved with the help of the Office of Tourism, through the door of which we just managed to get a foot as it was closing at 12:30.
-The young man obligingly gave us a list of accommodation and some suggestions about which ones to avoid, before hurrying away for his lunch.
+The first problem was easily solved with the help of the Office of Tourism, the door of which we just managed to get a foot through as it was closing at 12:30.
+The young assistant obligingly gave us a list of accommodation and some suggestions about which ones to avoid, before hurrying away for his lunch.

 After looking at a few hotels and one sad-looking gîte, we chose the Hotel du Centre, which looked out onto the vast Place de la République, the main square of Gramat.

 The second problem was also quickly solved when we noticed several public telephones outside the Office of Tourism.
 We needed to make contact with a woman who lived nearby, who had contacted us through our website and kindly invited us to dine with her the following night.
 The trouble was that we were a day ahead of our schedule now, after our change of plans at Rodez, and she would have to pick us up in Rocamadour, instead of in Gramat as arranged.